BoltzExchange/boltz-client/docs/grpc.md

 #### Deposit

-This is a wrapper for channel creation swaps.
+**Deprecated.** This is a wrapper for channel creation swaps.
 The daemon only returns the ID, timeout block height and lockup address.
 The Boltz backend takes care of the rest.
 When an amount of onchain coins that is in the limits is sent to the address before the timeout block height, the daemon creates a new lightning invoice, sends it to the Boltz backend which will try to pay it and if that is not possible, create a new channel to make the swap succeed.

 | Request | Response |
 | ------- | -------- |